ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 You can use CSS animation to draw attention to specific section of your webpage and make it more engaging.
 In this course, you'll build a ferris wheel.
 You'll learn how to use CSS to animate elements, transform them, and adjust their speed.

+### class 15: Learn transforms by building a penguin

+You can transform HTML elements to create appealing designs that draw your reader's eye.
+You can use transforms to ratate elements, scale them, and more.
+In this course, you'll build a penguin.
+You'll use CSS tansforms to position and resize the part of your penguin, create a background, and animate you work.